 Apparently this is quite the interesting argument in Christian circles.
 When reading Genesis 6, the KJV says in verses 2-4: “That the sons of God saw the daughters of men that they were fair; and they took them wives of all which they chose.
 3 And the Lord said, My spirit shall not always strive with man, for that he also is flesh: yet his days shall be an hundred and twenty years.
 4 There were giants in the earth in those days; and also after that, when the sons of God came in unto the daughters of men, and they bare children to them, the same became mighty men which were of old, men of renown.”

-One side believes that the “sons of God” mentioned here are angels (fallen angels, to be more specific).
+There are two main positions on this matter that I have encountered over the years.
+One believes that the “sons of God” mentioned here are angels (fallen angels, to be more specific).
 The other side believes them to be the “sons of Seth”, or a godly line of male descendants from Adam’s “good” son who fell for the secular line of Adam’s “bad” son, Cain.